Muralidhar3/Vending_Machine/Hands-on lab/HOL step-by-step - Intelligent vending machines.md

     return blob.Uri + sasBlobToken;
     ```

 4. Scroll to the `GetPhotoDemographics` method.
-Implement the call to the Face API
+Implement the call to the Face API.

     ![GetPhotoDemographics is high-lighted in Visual Studio.](./media/visual-studio-mainwindowxaml-getphotodemographics.png "GetPhotoDemographics method")